The Claude Code SEO stack 2026, four layers and four operator playbooks

 The 6-tool minimum viable cold-email stack

 If you are starting from zero today, @coldemailchris documented the 80/20 reduction of his 36-tool 1M-emails-per-month stack on X 2026-05-09.
-The 6-tool MVS is the floor; the full 36-tool stack adds layers for multi-channel (HeyReach, Trigify), AI orchestration (n8n, cheap classification models), and ABM video (Tella).
+The 6-tool MVS is the floor; the full 36-tool stack adds layers for multi-channel (HeyReach, Trigify), AI orchestration (n8n, lower-cost classification models), and ABM video (Tella).
 The Claude Code role in the MVS is layer-7 reasoning: ICP modeling, signal scoring, message generation.
 Each external tool is wired in as an MCP server where possible (Ocean.io and Prospeo.io via their public APIs, ScaledMail via Unipile, EmailBison via webhook), so the same orchestration skill works as Claude Code absorbs more capability layer by layer.

 6-tool minimum viable cold-email stack (80/20 of @coldemailchris 36-tool stack)